anatrini/WavePilot/README.md

 ### Install Blackhole

-In addition to the dependencies listed in environment.yml and Reaper, ensure that Blackhole is installed.
-Blackhole is a crucial component for sending and receiving audio from the Reaper hosting the plugin:
+In addition to the dependencies listed in environment.yml and REAPER, ensure that Blackhole is installed.
+Blackhole is a crucial component for sending and receiving audio from the REAPER hosting the plugin:

     `brew install blackhole`